2022 New Zealand National League

-The 2022 New Zealand Men's National League is the second scheduled season of the National League since its restructuring in 2021; the 2021 National League was cancelled due to the COVID-19 pandemic in northern regions.
-32 clubs compete in the competition, with four qualifying from the Northern League, three qualifying from the Central League and two qualifying from the Southern League for the National Championship phase.
+The 2022 New Zealand Men's National League was the second scheduled season of the National League since its restructuring in 2021; the 2021 National League was cancelled due to the COVID-19 pandemic in northern regions.
+32 clubs competed in the competition, with four qualifying from the Northern League, three qualifying from the Central League and two qualifying from the Southern League for the National Championship phase.

-Each team can field a maximum of four foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.
-Each team must also have at least two players aged 20 or under in the starting eleven.
+Each team could field a maximum of four foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.
+Each team also had to field at least two players aged 20 or under in the starting eleven.

-This season the Wellington Phoenix Reserves replaced Lower Hutt City and was allowed to play in the Central League though they still have an automatic entry into the Championship phase.
+This season the Wellington Phoenix Reserves replaced Lower Hutt City and was allowed to play in the Central League though they still had an automatic entry into the Championship phase.
 The Southern League also increased by two teams to have ten, adding three new sides to the league.